CWP Gender-Sensitising Parliaments

 The Commonwealth Women Parliamentarians (CWP) network is an active advocate for women's representation in Parliament, seeking to ensure Parliaments are gender-sensitive institutions.

-The CWP network has produced two complementary publications to help Parliaments through the gender-sensitisation process:
+Following substantive work undertaken by women parliamentarians and the Secretariat over the years, the CWP network has produced two complementary publications to help Parliaments through the gender-sensitisation process:

 - CWP Gender Sensitising Parliaments Guidelines: Standards and a Checklist for Parliamentary Change